The transformer earthquake alerting model: A new versatile approach to earthquake early warning: Data and Methods

 \subsection{Data}

 For our study we use two nation scale datasets from highly seismically active regions with dense seismic networks, namely Japan (13,512 events, years 1997-2018, Figure~\ref{fig:map_japan}) and Italy (7,055 events, years 2008-2019, Figure~\ref{fig:map_italy}).
 Their seismicity is complementary, with predominantly subduction plate interface or Wadati-Benioff zone events for Japan, many of them offshore, and shallow, crustal events for Italy.
 We split both datasets into training, development and test sets with ratios of 60:10:30.
+We employ an event-wise split, i.e., all records for a particular event will be assigned to the same subset.
+We do not explicitly split station-wise but due to temporary deployments there are a few stations in the test set which have no records in the training set (Figure \ref{fig:map_italy}).
 We use the training set for model training, the development set for model selection, and the test set only for the final evaluation.
 We split the Japan dataset chronologically, yielding the events between August 2013 and December 2018 as test set.
-For Italy, we test on all events in 2016, as these are of particular interest, encompassing most of the central Italy sequence with the $M_W$=6.2 and $M_w$=6.5 Norcia events \cite{dolce20162017Central2018}.
+For Italy, we test on all events in 2016, as these are of particular interest, encompassing most of the central Italy sequence with the $M_W$=6.2 and $M_w$=6.5 Norcia events \citep{dolce20162017Central2018}.
 Especially the latter event is notably larger than any in the training set ($M_w = 6.1$ L'Aquila event in 2007), thereby challenging the extrapolation capabilities of TEAM.

 Both datasets consist of strong motion waveforms.
 For Japan each station comprises two sensors, one at the surface and one borehole sensor, while for Italy only surface recordings are available.
 As the instrument response in the frequency band of interest is flat, we do not restitute the waveforms, but only apply a gain correction.
 This has the advantage that it can trivially be done in real-time.
-The data and preprocessing are further described in appendix A.
+The data and preprocessing are further described in the supplement text S1.